Brian Anderson Player Props: Brewers vs. Diamondbacks

 Brian Anderson At The Plate

-- Anderson is hitting .228 with nine doubles, a triple, nine home runs and 33 walks.
+- Anderson has 10 doubles, a triple, nine home runs and 33 walks while hitting .229.

-- Anderson has picked up a hit in 57.4% of his 68 games this year, with at least two hits in 16.2% of those games.
+- In 58.0% of his 69 games this season, Anderson has picked up at least one hit.
+He's also had 11 multi-hit games.

-- Anderson has driven in a run in 21 games this season (30.9%), including eight games with more than one RBI (11.8%).
-He has also driven home three or more of his team's runs in two contests.
+- Anderson has an RBI in 21 of 69 games this year, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 38.2% of his games this season, with two or more runs scored in 7.4%.
+- He has scored in 26 games this year (37.7%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.